vaderyang/jmap_mcp_server/README.md

 ### Available Tools

 #### `connect_jmap`
 Connect to your Jmap Mail server.
+This is not required for other tools calling.

 **Parameters:**
 - `baseUrl`: Base URL of your Jmap server (e.g., `https://mail.example.com`)